Jira Salesforce Integration: How to Set up a Two-Way Sync between Different Teams

 There’s also a notes section here to help explain your code to others (or yourself if you forget!)

-Finally, there’s an active switch to turn your trigger on and off.
+Finally, there’s a checkbox to turn your trigger on and off.
 Click the green “Add” button when you’re done.

 Note: Creating triggers is pretty straightforward and intuitive.
 You can always learn more about how to set triggers in Jira and Salesforce.